wp-plugins/eelv-newsletter/readme.txt

 = Todo =
 * Add: Drag'n'drop editor tool
-* Add: Import/export in address books
+* Add: Import in address books

+= 3.12.0 =
+* Add: Configuration help : check if shortcodes are present
+* Fix: Archives widget bug with post loops

 = 3.11.0 =
 * Add: Configuration option : End of line \r\n and \n to fix problem on some servers such as qmail